 DomainKeys Identified Mail, or DKIM, is a technical standard that helps protect email senders and recipients from spam, spoofing, and phishing.
-It is a form of email authentication.
-DKIM allows an organization to claim responsibility for a message in a way that can be validated by the recipient.
+It is a form of email authentication that allows an organization to claim responsibility for a message in a way that can be validated by the recipient.

-Specifically, DKIM uses an approach called “public key cryptography” to verify that an email message was sent from an authorized mail server, in order to detect forgery and to prevent delivery of harmful email like spam.
-DKIM supplements SMTP, the basic protocol used to send email, because SMTP does not itself include any authentication mechanisms.
+Specifically, it uses an approach called “public key cryptography” to verify that an email message was sent from an authorized mail server, in order to detect forgery and to prevent delivery of harmful email like spam.
+It supplements SMTP, the basic protocol used to send email, because it does not itself include any authentication mechanisms.